No pressure to begin with

 How is the parcel cover arranged?

 The label we send is Royal Mail Special Delivery Guaranteed, fully tracked and signed for.
-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 If your items may exceed that figure, send a rough total weight beforehand and we will confirm the appropriate postal option before any label is issued.

 What happens if I do not accept the offer?